MorvaridEmsaki/LA_vs_Vancouver_Wildfire_Air_Quality_2025/README.md

 ## 🏁 Conclusion

-The data tells a clear story: **the 2025 LA wildfires had a dramatic and measurable impact on air quality.** PM2.5 — the most health-critical pollutant — spiked to dangerous levels precisely when the fires were most active, while Vancouver remained unaffected, confirming that the pollution was caused by the wildfires and not by seasonal factors.
+The data tells a clear story: **the 2025 LA wildfires had a dramatic and measurable impact on air quality.** PM2.5 (the most health-critical pollutant) spiked to dangerous levels precisely when the fires were most active, while Vancouver remained unaffected, confirming that the pollution was caused by the wildfires and not by seasonal factors.